as eskimo dance hits wembley this weekend, we celebrate grime’s most important rave

 First Eskimo Dance, 2002

 "It all stems from the Saxon Sound days, it's the same thing.
 In Jamaica, the DJ will play a riddim, and people will jump on and spit.
 So I'm coming here from Jamaica in the early 00s and I'm hearing the same things.
 It's not the same type of beats, but the energy is the same.
 That's why I was so into it.
 People enjoying themselves and doing what they wanted to do.
 That's what drew me in."

 "Reloads is a very important part of the culture.
 Sometimes I read the comments on YouTube and some people don't understand why they keep stopping the tune.
 I find that funny.
 It's a very big part of the culture.
 It might not mean to me now what it did back then, 'cause I've been doing it so long, but I remember getting my first reload.
 You feel superhuman.
 You feel sick."

 "We started on tapes.
 I used to get to places like Wolverhampton and they'd be like, 'Ah blud, I've been listening to you for fucking ages, I've got the TDK.'
-That was when we realised like, 'Oh, we're famous out here'.
+That was when we realized like, 'Oh, we're famous out here.'
 We'd be coming home at 7 o'clock in the morning, we didn't have a hotel, nothing.
-We used to just go up there, buss up the mic all night, for at least an hour and a half -- none of these 15 minute sets and breeze out -- and we'd just spray out our bellies, sweating.
+We used to just go up there, buss up the mic all night, for at least an hour and a half — none of these 15 minute sets and breeze out — and we'd just spray out our bellies, sweating.
 It was the tapes and tapepacks that helped spread that and helped make us famous."